 Amazon's 50+ best early Labor Day deals to shop this weekend

-Now that the weekend is here, there's so much to celebrate.
-1) The 9–5 slog is behind us, 2) Starbucks released its fall drink menu on Thursday and 3) Amazon's got a veritable cornucopia of deals waiting for you.
+The weekend is here and there's so much to celebrate.
+1) The 9 to 5 slog is behind us, 2) Starbucks released its fall drink menu on Thursday and 3) Amazon's got a cornucopia of deals waiting for you.
 Our advice?
 Carve out some "me" time this weekend, grab yourself a pumpkin spice latte and get scrolling!
 Whether you're doggedly hanging onto summer or preparing to dive right into a pile of fallen leaves, Amazon's killer markdowns are always in season.
 Need a Fire Stick?
 How about a state-of-the-art laptop or a new pair of AirPods?
 Our team has curated the best deals from top brands like Cuisinart, Waterpik and more!
 Read on and get to it!

 Best Amazon sales right now